 You can submit your ePortfolio to an assignment by accessing the assignment within your course.
 To do so, first access your course and then click the Assignments tab (1).

 A list of your assignments will be visible.
 Click on the Assignment Step to which you would like to submit – in this example it is Step 1: My bio (2).

 You will submit your work in the Adding Evidence area.
 You can choose to upload a file or files (3), submit from an ePortfolio or ePortfolios (4), or submit a rich text response (5).
 Click ePortfolio to see a list of your ePortfolios, then click the dropdown arrow (6) for the ePortfolio you wish to submit and select the page or pages you would like to submit using the gray checkboxes (7).
 Please note that you can select pages from more than one ePortfolio.

 Once you have added the evidence, click Save (8).

 In some cases, it may be possible to delete your ePortfolio submission and then submit a newer version.
 If you mistakenly submit the ePortfolio before you are ready, this will allow you to fix your mistake.
 Please note that the ability to make changes after submitting depends on the course setup, and many courses will not allow you to do this.

-To delete your ePortfolio submission, first login to the course and click on the 'Assignments' tab.
-In the 'Assignments' tab of the course, click on the evidence step that contains your submission.
+To delete your ePortfolio submission, first login to the course and click on the Assignments tab (9).
+In the Assignments tab of the course, click on the evidence step that contains your submission (10).

 Again, the ability to delete submissions may not be available if your instructor has not enabled it as an option.
-If you submit your ePortfolio in error and are unable to delete it, please reach out to your instructor, or to email@example.com.
+If you submit your ePortfolio in error and are unable to delete it, please reach out to your instructor, or email us at email@example.com.